Our Activities

 UK Fintech in Focus

-As part of our workstream on tackling challenges to investment, the APPG is organising an event that will explore how to ensure the UK remains a global hub for financial technology.
+As part of our workstream on tackling challenges to investment, the APPG organised an event that explored how to ensure the UK remains a global hub for financial technology.

-Potential areas of discussions will include talent, capital, skills, and regulation.
-Led by professionals in technology and financial services organisations, this will be a coming together of industry and tech-knowledgeable parliamentarians.
+Potential areas of discussions included talent, capital, skills, and regulation.
+Led by professionals in technology and financial services organisations, the APPG was delighted to host a coming together of industry, policy-makers, and innovators in the fintech space.

 Resilient Borders in a Digital Age